solidjs-community/solid-primitives/packages/input-mask/README.md

 - **Will it work with actual events?**<br> Yes, it will work with composed as well as native events.
 Solid's composed events are more performant, though.
 - **Is there a server version?**<br> No, since it only creates an event handler that will solely run on the client; it makes no sense to create a server version.
 - **Does this provide any error handling?**<br> There is no error handling, but it should work well together with any form handling library.
+- **Can I limit the events this uses?**<br> If you want to limit the events this uses e.g. as part of a library or to use this with another framework's events while you port your app to solid, we got you covered, you can just call `createInputMask<EventTypeUnion>(mask)` in order to do exactly that.
+- **Can I change the string mask handling?**<br> As a matter of fact, you can!
+Just `import { stringMaskRegExp } from "@solid-primitives/input-mask"` and change it to your liking.
 - **Can I turn this off and on again?**<br> You can still wrap the output handler in your own handler to turn it off and on again:

 ```jsx